TLDR: What we believe

 Demos impress.
 Long-tail production noise does the damage.

-Trust is built from stats, not vibes.
+Trust is built from math, not vibes.

 The same property that makes AI powerful—probabilistic behavior—creates variance you must actively control.